Flow-IPC/ipc/README.md

 ---

-Here's a bird's eye view of Flow-IPC (left) and a compact exploration of a single Flow-IPC channel (right).  \[click/tap to zoom]
+Here's a bird's eye view of Flow-IPC (left) and a compact exploration of a single Flow-IPC channel (right).
+(Click/tap to zoom.)

 ![graph: left-sessions/channels/arena right-channel capabilities](./src/doc/manual/assets/img/sessions_and_transport_high_v2.png)